Turning Grapes Into Wine

-First, the grapes must ripen in the vineyard until they attain suitable sugar content and acidity.
+Wine is an alcoholic beverage made from fermented grape juice.
+There are many steps in making and producing wine: First, the grapes must ripen in the vineyard until they attain suitable sugar content and acidity.
 The next step is fermentation.
 Crushed grapes are combined with special wine yeasts that will dominate over yeast that may have been acquired in the vineyard (on the grape surface, leaves, and stems) or in the winery environment (in tanks, barrels, hoses).
 The addition of this yeast culture ensures complete fermentation without the loss of odor and produces wine with consistent flavor quality.

-Followed by yeast fermentation is a second fermentation by lactic acid bacteria.
+A second fermentation by lactic acid bacteria follows yeast fermentation.
 This fermentation is called malolactic fermentation and during this process, lactic acid bacteria convert malic acid to lactic acid and CO2, which results in lowered acidity.
-The bacteria also change the fruit flavor of wine and add some flavor compounds from their metabolism.
+The bacteria also changes the fruit flavor of wine and add some flavor compounds from their metabolism.

 Come Visit Us

 Our family and friends add quality and value to our lives and those ingredients add fun, flavor, and distinction to the wine.
 At Make Wine With Us you become part of the winemaking family.
 We invite you to schedule a time for you, your family, and friends to gather and make wine with us in our Wallington, NJ facility.
 You can also become part of our corporate family and organize a corporate gathering with us!